RollWithThePunches/recipes/tasks/frontend-task-list.md

     - [ ] 7.6.2 Verify build process works without errors
     - [ ] 7.6.3 Test production build performance
     - [ ] 7.6.4 Validate all links and navigation work correctly
-    - [ ] 7.6.5 **IMPORTANT**: Final audit - no hardcoded values, all Shadcn components used, all Lucide React icons used, all content dynamic
+    - [ ] 7.6.5 **IMPORTANT**: Final audit - no hardcoded values, all Shadcn components used, all Lucide React icons used, all content dynamic, all labels use inline font styles

 ## Content.json Structure Requirements